dialpad/dialtone/apps/dialtone-documentation/docs/design/illustrations/index.md

 ---
 title: Illustrations
-description: A system for consistent visual rhythms and proportions.
+description: Illustration assets.
 ---

-## Spot illustrations
+## Illustrations

-Spot illustrations are the slightly grown up version of icons with a little more detail.
-A spot illustration is an image that typically works in tandem with inline text to communicate a state in a more friendly way.
+Illustrations are the slightly grown up version of icons with a little more detail.
+A illustration is an image that typically works in tandem with inline text to communicate a state in a more friendly way.
 They’re most often used in empty states, onboarding, and in-product announcements.

 <icons illustration kind="spot" size="large"></icons>